Sustainability interventions in nursing wards

 How is this measured?

 At the department level, the number of wound rinses can be estimated based on protocols and practices for specific patient groups.
-This can help estimate the consumption of containers and NaCl bottles.
-The environmental impact of this can be calculated using the environmental impact tool*.
+The environmental impact of this can be calculated using the environmental impact tool.
+This tool can be found in the MS Teams channel if your hospital participates in the Greening healthcare together program.
+However, this calclation on department level is not mandatory for the program.

 Resources